VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 -	12% of submissions are/have been reviewed by towns prior to submittal; 64% have not, and 24% are unknown.
 Some vendors are already working quite closely with towns as edits are being made (or edits are only being made at the direction of a town official), however, which may negate the need for a more formal review of the data prior to submission.

 ## 2.3 Considerations:
--	In addition to submittal compliance criteria, will need a timeframe component when assessing a town's eligibility for a per parcel payment (annual?).
+-	In addition to submittal compliance criteria, will need a timeframe component when assessing a town's eligibility for a per parcel payment (likely annual).
 Some towns are technically “compliant” and are working with a vendor but have not submitted an update to VCGI since before 2020.
-For small towns that may not have any changes from year to year (and therefore do not submit an update), VCGI should still receive an annual confirmation that no changes/updates are needed to the existing data.
+For small towns that may not have any changes from year to year (and therefore do not submit an update), VCGI should still receive an annual confirmation that no changes or updates are needed to the existing data.
--	Tiered system for payments?
-Fully compliant or minor edit towns receive full amount, major edit town receive 50%, and non-compliant towns receive none?
+-	Consider possible tiered system for payments to encourage compliance.
+E.g.: Fully compliant or minor edit towns receive full amount, major edit town receive 50%, and non-compliant towns receive none.
 -	Based on vendor discussions, it is not necessarily practical or feasible for vendors to directly use parcel data published by VCGI (e.g., vendors are not downloading the latest data for a town from VCGI prior to making their next round of edits).
 Often vendors are maintaining additional fields and formats beyond what is submitted and used by VCGI.
-Likely a factor in repeat edits.
-Is there a way to summarize/communicate edits we do make so vendors are aware without creating significant extra work for either end?
+This is likely a factor leading to repeated edits with each submission.
+Consider a way to summarize/communicate submission issues or edits that VCGI makes so vendors are aware and can correct for their subsequent submission, ideally without creating significant extra work for either VCGI or vendor.

 ## 2.4 Submittal Quality Criteria